singulatron/superplatform/docs-source/docs/running/backend-environment-variables.md

  |-> Container Launched By Singulatron
 ```

-To be able persist data, a host folder must be mounted by all containers.
+For the containers like `llama-cpp` to be able to read the models downloaded by Singulatron we they must both mount the same docker volume.

-In our example (`SINGULATRON_HOST_FOLDER=singulatron-data`) we basically pass down the full path of the `singulatron-data` volume we created in the docker compose file to the containers created by Singulatron.
+An example of this can be seen in the root `docker-compose.yaml` file: `SINGULATRON_VOLUME_NAME=singulatron-data`.

 So cycle goes like this: